-The FTSS III MAC LOT 1 and LOT 2 - Prime - ESP provides Contractor Operations and Maintenance Services (COMS), Contract Instruction Services (CIS), training device relocations, Training Systems Management (TSM), and other related training support services for fielded training systems and the needs of the Naval Air Warfare Center Training Systems Division (NAWCTSD)
+The FTSS V MAC LOT 2 - Prime - ESP provides Contractor Operations and Maintenance Services (COMS), Contract Instruction Services (CIS), training device relocations, Training Systems Management (TSM), and other related training support services for fielded training systems and the needs of the Naval Air Warfare Center Training Systems Division (NAWCTSD).

 Commander Navy Air Force Reserve (CNAFR), C-130 Pilot, Flight Engineer, and Maintenance Personnel Training - Prime - ESP provides Contractor Instructional Services (CIS) for C-130T Pilot, Flight Engineer, and Maintenance Personnel, as well as Aircrew fundamentals and general Operations/Administration training at Air Logistics Training Center (ALTC), Fort Worth, TX in support of Commander Fleet Logistics Support Wing (CFLSW).
 EPS Instructional Learning Standards (ILS) personnel develop curriculum documentation, training programs, including classroom lectures for presentation to students and coordinate with Navy program managers for approval for implementation and execution.
 ESP’s Quota Management/Student Support Services personnel enter student quota requests from commands in the Corporate Enterprise Training Activity Resource System (CETARS), ensuring available course seats, training devices, and simulator periods are efficiently provided and develop long and short range schedules daily, weekly, monthly, quarterly, and annually for each course of instruction with updates as required.